Debrinn/ensta-quadrocopter/README.md

-# C Project: Quadcopter UAV velocity control based on a LQR attitude controller
+# C Project: Quadcopter ENSTAAAAA
+#Que dit la prof ?
 ##  $1^{st}$ steps helper functions
 In the file helpers.c you will first write three fucntions that you will need for the rest of the project:
 - ```mat_mult(const float *A, int A_rows, int A_cols, const float *B, int B_cols, float *C)``` where A and B are the matrices to multiply and C is the multiplication resulting matrix.